- Academic Affairs

 - The general staff are the individuals in charge of the Operations, Planning, Logistics, and Finance and Administration sections responding to an emergency.

-- Each section is headed by a Section Chief that reports directly to the Incident Commander.
+- Each section is headed by a Section Chief who reports directly to the Incident Commander.

 Emergency Response Sections